 What are the health and safety requirements when installing glass partitions?

-Briefly the glass must be toughened with some form of manifestation applied to enhance the visibility of the glass screens.
-It is the responsibility of the employer to ensure that glass within critical locations throughout their premises have been fully risk assessed to ensure it qualifies as impact-safe or safe breaking and clearly marked with manifestation.
+Briefly, the glass must be toughened with some form of manifestation applied to enhance the visibility of the glass screens.
+It is the responsibility of the employer to ensure that glass within critical locations throughout their premises have had a full risk assessment to ensure it qualifies as impact-safe or safe breaking and clearly marked with manifestation.

 Do glass partitions effectively block sound?